 IMPORTANT: the data underlying ‘U.S. Historical National Accounts, 1929-1947‘ are freely available as long as the article below is cited appropriately:

 Bakker, Gerben, Nicholas Crafts, and Pieter Woltjer.
 “The Sources of Growth in a Technologically Progressive Economy: the United States, 1899-1941.”
-Centre for Competitive Advantage in the Global Economy Working Paper 341 (2017).
+Economic Journal (2019) forthcoming.

-- Working paper: The Sources of Growth in a Technologically Progressive Economy
+- Article: The Sources of Growth in a Technologically Progressive Economy

 - Working Paper: A Vision of the Growth Process in a Technologically Progressive Economy